 NIMH Planning and Priorities

-- Strategic Research Priorities and Strategic Planning: To keep pace with the ever-changing mental health research enterprise, NIMH updated its Strategic Research Priorities (SRPs), scheduled for release in February 2019.
+- Strategic Research Priorities and Strategic Planning: To keep pace with the ever-changing mental health research enterprise, NIMH updated its Strategic Research Priorities (SRPs) in January 2019.
 The SRPs align with Strategic Objectives in the NIMH Strategic Plan for Research.
 The SRPs were refreshed to include, among other things, an emphasis on developmental approaches across the Strategic Objectives.
 In related efforts, NIMH is beginning work to refresh its Strategic Plan for Research, slated for release in 2020.

 - Updates on Aligning NIMH Mission and Structure: As announced in the Autumn 2018 edition of Inside NIMH, the Institute is working to optimize its structure to advance its mission.
 To this end, the new Office for Disparities Research and Workforce Diversity (ODWD) was developed to coordinate NIMH efforts to reduce mental health disparities and to diversify the mental health research workforce.
 In addition, the newly-formed Center for Global Mental Health Research (CGMHR) was developed to coordinate the Institute’s efforts to generate knowledge that will improve the lives of people living with mental illnesses in low-resource settings worldwide.